 Cocktails at the New York Bar at Park Hyatt Tokyo

 Recommended By Julianne of IT’S FIVE O’CLOCK HERE

 Yes, the Park Hyatt Tokyo and its New York Bar will be forever linked to Sofia Coppola’s 2003 film, “Lost in Translation”.
 The iconic hotel bar may have looked stunning in Coppola’s film, but are the drinks any good?
 And is it really worth a detour in your precious Tokyo itinerary?

-The answer, it turns out, is absolutely.
+The answer, it turns out, is absolute.
 Located on the 52nd floor of the Park Hyatt Tokyo, actually finding your way to New York Bar is half of the fun.
 The Park Hyatt Tokyo comprises the top 14 floors of the Shinjuku Park Tower – meaning floors 39 to 52 – and you’ll have to take not one, but two elevator rides up to this swanky bar.

 Once you’re in, however, you’re in for a treat.
 New York Bar’s drinks menu covers a lot of ground: there’s a great selection of scotch and Japanese whisky, wines (the list is truly dizzying and odds are you’ll find something to suit your palette), and, of course, cocktails.
 Beer and other spirits are available too.
 Be sure to try the Café-Tini — a much better version of the traditional espresso martini — and the L.I.T. cocktail, one of New York Bar’s in-house creations.
 Named after Coppola’s film, the L.I.T. cocktail is like a Cosmopolitan with a Japanese twist; the sake and sakura liqueur make this drink delicious.